mmotl/dtc_persona_analysis/README.md

 <br>

 ### First things first:
-For the `MLOps Zoomcamp`, I made a brief guideline in the evaluation.md ([click here](./evaluation.md)) to help you navigate the project evaluation!
+For the `MLOps Zoomcamp`, I made a brief guideline in the [evaluation.md](./evaluation.md) to help you navigate the project evaluation!
 Hope, it helps ...
 <br>
 <br>

+**TL;DR:**
-The **DTC Persona Analysis** repository is a complete **MLOps infrastructure** designed to solve a real-world customer segmentation and persona labeling problem for marketing purposes.
-This project demonstrates a production-ready machine learning pipeline that automatically classifies new customers into pre-existing marketing personas.
+The `DTC Persona Analysis` repository provides a complete `MLOps infrastructure` to address a real-world customer segmentation challenge.
+This project demonstrates a production-ready machine learning pipeline that automatically classifies new customers into pre-existing marketing personas by matching their data to predefined cluster centroids.
 ### Problem Statement
 <!--

 - One of the companies we conducted market research surveys for got their own customer base clustered by a third-party provider.
 - The clusters were used for the creation of so-called personae, used in marketing based on their central demographics and consumer behavior.
 - Imagine these clusters as "Sustainable Steve": The Forward-Thinking Business Leader" or "Eco-Conscious Haley": The Affluent, Sustainable Lifestyle Adopter ... ;)